machinerohan/astronomical-db/SPEC.md

 ### 5.2 Key differences from a plain-thread forum

-1. **Category hierarchy encodes object type.** The `category.php` page uses the category's `entry_type` (inherited from parent for proposal sub-categories) to filter the catalogue sidebar, showing only entries relevant to the current category.
+1. **Category hierarchy encodes object type.** The `category.php` page uses the category's mapped `entry_type`s via the `category_entry_types` junction table to filter the catalogue sidebar, showing only entries relevant to the current category.
 Proposal sub-categories sit under their parent in the nav tree.

-2. **Replies can carry structured proposal data.** When composing a reply inside the `proposals` category, a form appears below the textarea for attaching entry fields, a target + field name for edits, or a target + reason for removals.
-This data is stored in the `proposed_*` tables keyed to `reply_id`, so multiple replies can carry different proposals within the same thread.
+2. **Posts can carry structured proposal data.** When composing a reply inside the `proposals` category, or creating the thread itself, a form appears below the textarea for attaching entry fields, a target + field name for edits, or a target + reason for removals.
+   This data is stored in the `proposed_*` tables keyed to `reply_id` (or `thread_id` with `NULL` `reply_id` for OP), so multiple posts can carry different proposals within the same thread.

 3. **Solution marking on identifications is thread-level.** The OP